 The Dynamic Alpine Economy system means your revenue depends on attracting the right mix of guests.
 Thrill-seekers and casual tourists have different spending habits and different tolerance thresholds.
 Smart decor choices, expanded services, and maintaining morale all feed into how profitable your resort becomes.

-Fame grows as your reputation builds, but the sources note that "competition tightens and storms loom closer with every passing day."
+Fame grows as your reputation builds, but competition tightens and storms loom closer with every passing day.
 The weather system is not decorative.
 Reading shifting conditions before sending guests onto the mountain is a genuine management task, not background flavor.

 Guest morale and economy panel